roffin/bookmarkletgetter/README.md

 - Support for inject, this means that you can put commonly used functions in a separate file

 v1.0.1:
-- Fixed bug where sub folders and their scripts were not created correctly
+- Fixed bug where sub folders and their bookmark(lets) were not created correctly